AddRobots/addrobots_docs/docs/messages/commands/motorcmd.md

 If the motor fails to hold a position, maintain a velocity or accelerate for this much time, it will freewheel.
 When set to 0 there is no breakaway behavior (0, SEC)

+!!! warning
-**NB: THIS IN NO WAY ASSURES A HUMAN-SAFE OPERATION - ALL HUMAN SAFETY SYSTEMS MUST BE EXTERNAL TO MOTOR CONTROL.***
+	NB: THIS IN NO WAY ASSURES A HUMAN-SAFE OPERATION - ALL HUMAN SAFETY SYSTEMS MUST BE EXTERNAL TO MOTOR CONTROL.

 ##### MIN_CURRENT_LIMIT